 It was a moment of nostalgia to celebrate the now-retired high-profile models.
 Still, it was also an important message to show bodies older than 30 in spectacular lingerie and carrying wings to fly.

-A very common mistake in the transition to inclusive fashion is that fashion companies can make a quick 180-degree change that moves around the history and legacy of the company, and confuses their loyal base.
+A very common mistake in the path towards inclusive fashion is that fashion companies can make a quick 180-degree change that moves around the history and legacy of the company, and confuses their loyal base.
 It was very smart of Victoria's Secret to extend the umbrella of who falls under being a Victoria's Secret angel.
 Yes, it is still the Heidi Klums and Gigi Hadids of the world, but they are opening doors to curvy women and trans women.
 Including a demographic does not mean having to exclude another —especially when the admiration and identity of this lingerie empire were built on the idea of idealizing fashion models with wings walking on the runway.

 Cher made a stunning performance of Believe at the Victoria’s Secret 2024 Fashion Show.